MTUHIDE/ask-meagain/README.md

 # ask-meagain

+This is legacy code for using askmeagain with flask, we have no moved to Django and are developing with that.

 ALOT of work needs to be done here, and this is about as basic as it can get, but here's a starting place To run the application you need to: